FuelLabs/sway-standards/standards/src_2/README.md

 #### - Arguments

 This section has a `h3` header.
 Lists the arguments of the function's definition with the `*` symbol and describes each one.
-The list shall provide the name, type, and description.
-The argument shall be encapsulated between two backticks: `argument`.
-The type shall be encapsulated between two square brackets: [type].
+The list SHALL provide the name, type, and description.
+The argument SHALL be encapsulated between two backticks: `argument`.
+The type SHALL be encapsulated between two square brackets: [type].
 Example:
 ```rust
 /// ### Arguments